Safety in the Warehouse

 The Occupational Safety and Health Administration (OSHA) sets and enforces General Industry Standards that all warehouses must meet.
 These standards cover a variety of topics, including the proper use of tools and equipment as well as the type of safety equipment warehouses are required to provide employees.

 For example, all warehouses are required by OSHA regulations to provide appropriate personal protective equipment (PPE) to employees, train them on how to properly use them, and ensure that all PPE on site is maintained in good condition.
-All warehouses are also required to post safety signage in prominent places to alert employees of any actively dangerous hazards, potential risks, and actions that could cause minor injuries.
+All facilities are also required to post safety signage in prominent places to alert employees of any actively dangerous warehouse hazards, potential risks, and actions that could cause minor injuries.

 Fostering a Safe Warehouse Working Environment